yupferris/nvscene-presentation/README.md

          - Show code from Demon Blood
        - This was my second taste of metaprogramming on oldschool platforms
        - The C# hosting lended itself very well to modularization
-         - Effects, header, interrupts, etc. in diffent files
+         - Effects, header, interrupts, etc. in different files
        - This was enough, time to finish the demo!!
    - Demon Blood
      - Released at Pixel Jam 2012